 Neither works alone.
 Both are reduced without the other.

 The first touch has never been the only touch.
-Every channel your buyer encounters – the article they found on a search, the outreach from your rep, the case study their colleague forwarded – is part of one continuous experience.
+Every channel your buyer encounters, from content to outreach to pricing conversations shaped by SaaS marketing agency pricing models, is part of one experience.
 The moment you optimize one channel at the expense of the other, you introduce friction into that experience.

 And friction, in a long B2B cycle, is just a slower version of losing the deal.